 The Van Doorn Foundation is supporting ADWG to set up vocational training for teenage mothers in Homa Bay, and thereby calling an end to the sexual and economic exploitation and abuse of girls.
 Within a two-year period they want to teach 300 teenage mothers skills to become economically autonomous.

-The project is being carried out in collaboration with the Tools To Work foundation from The Netherlands, which takes care of the overhaul of (second-hand) machines and tools and their shipment to Kenya.
+The project has been carried out in collaboration with the Tools To Work foundation from The Netherlands, which took care of the overhaul of (second-hand) machines and tools and their shipment to Kenya.

 Homa Bay is considered one of the hot spots for political instability in Kenya because opposition parties in the region are in the majority.
 The region has had to deal with major unrest after the elections in 2007/2008 and 2013.
 Agriculture used to be the backbone of the regional economy but due to unpredictable climatic conditions and increasing poor performance in this sector, this is no longer the case.
 It is therefore necessary to develop other professional sectors, but this is not sufficiently happening due to a lack of government investment.